andresgutgon/gumstars/README.md

 - [ ] Add Redis addon to Heroku or deploy to Digital Ocean.
 Heroku requires to add a credit card even for a free addon.

 ## TODO React
-- Make React version of rating system
+- [ ] Make React version of rating system UI
+- [ ] Make React version realtime with an ActionCable channel.
+In the vanilla version I'm using TurboStreams that sends HTML over the Wire (troll).
+So it doesn't work

 ## Fixes
+- [x] Fix DB reference to delete on cascade all reviews when a product is deleted
 - [ ] Fix modal width and scroll on mobile.

 ## Compromises